-The MacBook Air has received its annual upgrade, with the 2020 model doubling the base storage and introducing a newer keyboard mechanism compared to the 2019 model.
+(Pocket-lint) - The MacBook Air receives an annual upgrade, with the 2020 model doubling the base storage and introducing a newer keyboard mechanism compared to the 2019 model.
 But is anything else different?
 Here's a quick-glance comparison between 2020 and 2019 MacBook Air models.

 Design & Display